 I have fallen in love with Lecco

 Lecco, the city I live in.
 It has embraced me and makes me feel at home.
 The people, the narrow alleyways, and long panoramic bike lanes and trails looking out to the lake have captured my heart.
 When I first came to Lecco, while walking the side-streets along the Adda River, I had a distinct deja-vu feeling.
 I had never been here before but I remember the sense of feeling at ease as if I knew the area.
-Little did I know at the time, I would find an apartment just down the street from where that sentiment of familiarity overcame me.
+Little did I know at the time, I would find an apartment just down the street from where that feeling hit me.

 Lecco is famous not only for its beautiful location but also for one of the most famous works of Italian literature; Alessandro Manzoni’s romantic tragedy I Promessi Sposi known in English as The Bethrothed which tells the story of how two lovers, Renzo and Lucia, struggle to lead a life together, despite the efforts of Don Rodrigo, the evil lord who kidnaps Lucia.
 The story is fictional, but the locations described in the book are real.
 Manzoni was born in Lecco and although he left to live and study in Milan, it remained in his heart and imagination.